1011010010100010/jm-castle-warehouse/run/how-to.md

 The folder "castle-warehouse-config" includes an example config file.
 You have to edit this file and fill in the values for your installation, e.g. host for your mariaDB.

+### cw-config.json

+The folder "castle-warehouse-cert" includes an example file, which you will need for creating certificates.
+Follow the instructions of "creating-certificates.md" in this folder to create your own certificates.

 ### start-castle-warehouse.bat

 This file uses pm2 to start jm-castle-warehouse.